codeonlyjs/website/content/guide/templateTransitions.md

 ---
 # Transitions

-CodeOnly provides support for CSS transitions on various operations in templates:
+CodeOnly provides support for CSS transitions when the following actions occur:

 * Insert and removing content with `if` directives
 * Showing and hiding elements with the `display` directive
-* Adding or removing a called with boolean `class_` directives
+* Adding or removing a class with boolean `class_` directives
-* Changing the `key` on an item
+* Changing an items `key`

-Transitions are supported by adding CSS classes to the element(s) affected by the operation before the operation and removing those classes when all pending animations have completed.
+Transitions are controlled by adding CSS classes to the element(s) affected by the operation before the operation and removing those classes when all pending animations have completed.

 ## In/Out States

-All transitions currently supported by CodeOnly are considered to be in either an in-state or an out-state".
+All transitions currently supported by CodeOnly are considered to be in either an in-state or an out-state.

-* For `if` directives, an included item is the in-state, and an exluded item is in the out-state.
+* `if` directives - the active branch has the in-state and all other branches are in the out-state.
-* For `display` directives, a shown item is in the in-state, a hidden item is in the out-state.
+* `display` directive - a shown item is in the in-state, a hidden item is in the out-state.
-* For boolean `class_` directives, a true condition is the in-state and a false condition is the out-state.
+* `class_` directives - a true condition is the in-state and a false condition is the out-state.

-When the state of an element switches from the out-state to the in-state it is said to be "entering" and when an item switches from the in-state to the out-state is it said to be leaving.
+When the state of an element switches from the out-state to the in-state it is said to be "entering".
+When an item switches from the in-state to the out-state is it said to be leaving.

 ## Declaring Transition Conditions

-To declare that a setting should be transitioned, wrap the callback function that determines the entered/left state with the `transition`
+To declare that a setting should trigger transitions, wrap the callback that determines the entered/left state with the `transition`
 function:

 ```js